How to Scale Google Ads for Ecommerce in 2026 (the 5-Lever System)

 0

-Lever 1: Server-side tracking
+Lever 1: Why does server-side tracking come first?

 If Google sees half your conversions, it bids for half the value.
 Every other lever in this guide is worth half without this one.